-PPP is a program intended to create dialogue and reflection on Power, Privilege, Positionality and their connections to the health professions.
-MGH IHP Faculty and staff are welcome and strongly encouraged to attend.
-This program is usually a five hour in person experience during Orientation which we are adapting to be held virtually in 2020.
+PPP is a program intended to create dialogue and reflection on power, privilege, positionality, and their connection to the health professions.
+Faculty and staff are welcome and strongly encouraged to attend.
+This program is usually a five-hour, in-person experience during Orientation which we are adapting to be held virtually in 2020.